thebigpotatoe/Effortless-SPIFFS/README.md

 ### Opening Files with a Variable Reference

 The second method `openFromFile` wraps `openFile` to return a parsed value to a variable of your choice.
 It takes a file name as well as a reference to your variable where it will store parsed data.
-The method returns true on if a value was parsed and stored correctly and false if it failed at any point.
+The method returns true if a value was parsed and stored correctly and false if it failed at any point.
 If the function failed it will not modify the original data in the variable reference.
 This method supports all basic types plus String, std::string, and ArduinoJson DynamicJsonDocuments

 ``` c++
 // Definitions